Share this Article

 Fixing major issues seals the deal

-Any single-family houses with habitability or structural issues—a hole in the roof, a broken-down boiler, or a cracked foundation—must be renovated for a buyer to be able to obtain a mortgage.
-(Cash buyers don’t need a mortgage, which means a bank isn’t going to send an inspector over, but you’re limiting yourself to a smaller pool of buyers.
-And a cash buyer can always hire their own inspector.)
+Cash buyers don’t need a mortgage, which means a bank isn’t going to send an inspector over, but you’re limiting yourself to a smaller pool of buyers.
+And a cash buyer can always hire their own inspector.

 Consider the stress factor

-"You could bifurcate this discussion into the emotional toll and the financial burden of the renovation," says Lipman.
+“You could divide this discussion into the emotional toll and the financial burden of the renovation," Lipman says.

-“Living in the space while renovating adds a whole other level of complexity,” says Lipmen.
-You can move around a kitchen by eating out, and deal without one of the bathrooms, but you’ll have to empty the apartment to replace the floors.
-Factor that into your equation.
-Ask yourself how much you (and your family) is willing to endure.
+“Living in the space while renovating adds a whole other level of complexity,” Lipman says.
+You can bypass a kitchen renovation by eating out, and deal without one of the bathrooms, but you’ll have to empty the apartment to replace the floors.
+Factor that into your equation and ask yourself how much you (and your family) is willing to endure.